gdm85/distrilock/README.md

 # distrilock
 Distributed locking for pennies.

-distrilock is a TCP and Websockets daemon that leverages Linux [POSIX filesystem locks](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fcntl.html) and is compatible with NFSv4 mountpoints.
+distrilock is a daemon that leverages Linux [POSIX filesystem locks](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fcntl.html) and is compatible with NFSv4 mountpoints.
 It does not use anything else that a Linux filesystem to enforce locking with `fcntl`; locks persistence is tied 1:1 with connection persistence e.g. **no leases**.

 A typical deployment would consist of one or more distrilock daemons running on different hosts and sharing the same directory as an NFSv4 mountpoint.

-distrilock runs on TCP port 40800 and distrilock-ws runs on TCP port 40801 (HTTP websockets).
+distrilock daemons run on the following ports depending on type of service:
+* distrilock: port 40800 (TCP)
+* distrilock-ws: port 40801 (HTTP websockets)

 ## Terminology and basic functionality